gi-bielefeld/corer/README.md

 1. **Prokaryotic data sets**

    Four prokaryotic pangenomes may be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov).
-Accession number can be found in the directory
+Accession numbers can be found in the directory
    *experiments*.

 3. **Arabidopsis pangenome**

    Assemblies of 18 accessions of Arabidopsis thaliana can be downloaded [here](http://mtweb.cs.ucl.ac.uk/mus/www/19genomes/fasta/MASKED/).

-   Corresponding read data sets for 17 of the above assemblies is available [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB2457?show=reads).
+   Corresponding read data sets for 17 of the above assemblies are available [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB2457?show=reads).

 ## Evaluation workflow